Uooga/Local-Flatness-Regularization/readme.md

 ![img_1.png](images/img_1.png)
 Pink Line: Train Loss;
 Green Line: Test Loss
-### Training on CIFAR10
+### A Failure Case: Training on CIFAR10
 ```angular2html
 python cifar_defense.py -a resnet --depth 20 --epochs 300 --schedule 150 250 --lambada 0.03 --gpu_id 3 --save_dir SavedModels
 ```
 #### Accuracy Curve
 We can observe that the training accuracy rises rapidly while the test accuracy drops precipitously at epoch 200 .
 ![img_2.png](images/img_2.png)
 We think the reason is probably that the second derivative of the neural network with ReLU activation does not exist.
+We will try to fix it in our future work.
 ## Evaluation
 Run the commnad to test the performance of our LFR model.
 Choose different attack method using `--attack_method`.
 We use the pretrained model in the folder `savedModel`